New Zealand Food Guide

 Whitebait Fritters

-A New Zealand delicacy made from tiny juvenile fish (whitebait) mixed with egg and fried into a small pancake or fritter.
+A New Zealand delicacy of tiny juvenile fish (whitebait) bound with egg and fried into a small pancake-like fritter.

 Allergens: